tylermorrisford/TriviaGame/README.md

-# TriviaGame
+# Disaster Trivia
-a timed trivia game using timed events
+An incredibly difficult trivia game using jQuery and timed events!